-To re-state all of that briefly, you will appreciate that, to prove the [first] element of the offence charged - that the defendant acted unlawfully - the prosecution must negate or overcome this defence, beyond a reasonable doubt,.
+To recap, you will appreciate that, to prove the Defendant acted unlawfully the prosecution must negate or overcome this defence, beyond a reasonable doubt.

-The prosecution will negate this defence (or satisfy you that it does not apply) if it is able to satisfy you, beyond reasonable doubt, of any one of the following:
+The prosecution will negate this defence [or satisfy you that it does not apply] if it is able to satisfy you, beyond reasonable doubt, of any one of the following:

-- 1. That the defendant was not unlawfully assaulted by the [complainant/deceased]; or - 2.
-That the defendant gave provocation to the [complainant/deceased] for the assault; or - 3.
-That the force used was more than was reasonably necessary to make effectual defence; or - 4.
-That the force used was either intended or was likely to cause death or grievous bodily harm.
+- 1 The Defendant was not unlawfully assaulted; or - 2 The Defendant provoked the assault; or - The force used by the Defendant was more than reasonably necessary to make effectual defence against the assault; or - 4 The force used was either intended or was likely, to cause death or grievous bodily harm.

-It is critical that you appreciate that there is no burden on the defendant to satisfy you that [he/she] was acting in self-defence.
+It is critical that you appreciate there is no burden on the Defendant to satisfy you that [he/she] was acting in self-defence.
 The prosecution must satisfy you beyond reasonable doubt that [he/she] was not.